ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 git clone https://github.com/ibm-cloud-architecture/refarch-reefer-ml
 ```

-### Be sure to have Event Stream or Kafka running somewhere
+### Be sure to have Event Stream or Kafka cluster running somewhere

 We recommend creating the Event Stream service using the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/event-streams), you can also read our [quick article](https://ibm-cloud-architecture.github.io/refarch-eda/deployments/eventstreams/es-ibm-cloud/) on this event stream cloud deployment.
 We also have deployed Event Stream on Openshift running on-premise servers following the product documentation [here](https://ibm.github.io/event-streams/installing/installing-openshift/).